bertreb/pimatic-stats/README.md

 * ${stats device id}.nodeVersion      - actual Node version Pimatic is using

 All variables are available and can be used without adding the variable to the GUI.
-In the GUI an variable becomes visible when added in the device config.
+In the device config you can set "show" to "all".
+All variables will become visible except the variables you add in "statistics".
+When you set "show" to "none" only the variables that are added in "statistics" are shown.
 After changing the config, reload the page to make the change visible.
 Sparklines are disabled by default.
 When you remove errors in the database the number of errors shown in this device is not updated until midnight.

 ---------